AJ6CU/32bit-Raduino-Board_Designs/RaduinoClone/README.md

 Each subdirectory is for a single MCU architecture:

 - Nano-IOT-BLE-RPConnect-SingleBoard - A single board solution target at smaller systems (i.e. V6) where a second auxilary processor is not an option.
+The S-meter function has not been checked.
-- Nano-IT-BLE-RPConnect with I2C - Design supporting a second processor for S-Meter, SWR, etc.
+- Nano-IT-BLE-RPConnect with I2C - Design supporting a second processor for S-Meter, SWR, etc. This design appears to work but the I2C and the onboard S-meter not checked.
 - Teensy 4 - Design for the Teensy 4.0 chip.
 Includes I2C connection.
+Teensu appears to work but requires more testing.
+The I2C and onboard S-meter has not yet been tested.
 - RaspberryPi Pico - Supports the Raspberry Pi Pico - This is an initial effort and requires significant software changes to the KD8CEC software.
+This will not work until I get around to moving the encoder off of the analog pins.
+(Pico does not have enough Analog pins)/

 Within each MCU directory, there are the following subdirectories: